ZAZ #3: The Naked Gun

 Being "from the files of Police Squad," doesn't just mean Drebin is back, however.
 It means a lot of the same material is back.
 You can understand why they felt it was a well to freely dip into at first... a third of the Police Squads didn't even initially make it to air, and none of them got good ratings.
 So these were quality jokes that didn't have a chance to play before a proper audience, right?
 But as the series has gone on to such a successful life on home video, and you can now just as easily watch Police Squad on DVD or blu as The Naked Gun, it starts to feel more like cheap rehashing.
 The third Naked Gun even cheekily owned up to it, giving the film the tagline "mostly all new jokes."
 Still, the pacing and humor of the film is on fire, and at the end of the day, The Naked Gun is still plays excellently no matter how well you've committed Police Squad to memory.
 The principle that if you keep the jokes coming fast enough, it doesn't matter if some fall flat really does hold true, and some of the recurring material works as a running gag, or at least triggers nostalgic memories, like a favorite cast member coming back for another bow.

 And Drebin isn't the only cast member returning.
 Fellow Police Squad members Ed Williams and Tiny Ron as Al are back; and while it's a damn shame to lose Alan North and Peter Lupus, George Kennedy and OJ Simpson turn out to be their ideal replacements.
-Ricardo Montalban had a cameo in the original series to return now as a classic villain, and Priscilla Presley joins the family for the entire trilogy.
+Ricardo Montalban had a cameo in the original series but returns now as a classic television-style villain, and Priscilla Presley joins the family for the entire trilogy.
 Despite any issues, this is still a ripping success that will have you laughing just as hard if you were a Police Squad! lover eager for its big time comeback on the silver screen or an innocent newcomer fresh off the streets.

 It was a big hit theatrically, and even bigger on television and home video, which ultimately lead to The Naked Gun 2½: The Smell of Fear raking in even more at the box office than the first, despite not actually being as good.
 The sequels are still pretty darn good though, mind you, with a terrific cast and premise locked into place and plenty more Police Squad! jokes to mine.
 You've got some great new villains including Robert Goulet, Fred Ward and The Willies' Kathleen Freeman.
 I've always had it in my head that there was a steady decline with the films, but actually rewatching them all this latest time back to back, I think the second one dips the most, and the third one perks back up a bit.
 The plot's just as silly and continues to stray off the original Police Squad! mark with parodies and subplots that don't feel as carefully thought through or tied to the original aesthetic.
 Presley is given an extended Thelma & Louise saga that spins it wheels until they finally give up on it.
 But it just feels like it has more clever jokes at a consistent rate, with some inspired material when Nielsen goes undercover in prison, and plenty of film/ Academy Awards bits where the trio was probably able to draw from their own experience in the industry.
 Or, a third of the trio anyway.